leytonkm/alpha250-custom-driver/README.md

 **Configurable Output Rate**: The output rate is easily adjustable in hardware to match different application requirements, from high-resolution capture to minimal bandwidth modes.

+## Setup:

+I have provided a brief tutorial to set up an ALPHA250 or ALPHA15 device using this source code.